nnduati25/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that adds execute permission to the owner and the group owner, and read permission to other users, to the file
+Write a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory